Delina2004/Project_2/README.md

 ---

-Screenshot on How to Use
+Screenshot on how to Use

 ![Screenshot 2024-11-16 095832](https://github.com/user-attachments/assets/07d65704-6e43-4117-aca9-92b8528ec425)